A Risk-Averse Preview-based $Q$-Learning Algorithm: Application to Highway Driving of Autonomous Vehicles: Problem Description and Formulation

-Note that the RAU module encodes both safety and performance specifications in the reward function.
+Note that the RAU module encodes both safety and performance specifications in the probabilistic reward functions ${\bar R_k}$.
 It is shown in \cite{Massiani2021SafeVF} that a big enough penalty function can assure that the optimal solution for the original task can be learned safely.

-Previewing information is highly advantageous and will allow imagining the reward function ahead of time and thus generate samples for the proposed risk-averse $Q$-learning planner and solve it ahead of time before the scenario becomes apparent.
+Note also that previewing information is highly advantageous and will allow imagining the reward function ahead of time and thus generate samples for the proposed risk-averse $Q$-learning planner and solve it ahead of time before the scenario becomes apparent.